-Development Center (FFRDC) contractor, or another Federal agency's portion of the work will not be included in the award to the successful applicant, if the applicant is an institution of higher education.
+Development Center (FFRDC) contractor, or another Federal agency's portion of the work will not be included in the award to the successful applicant.
 DOE will fund a DOE/NNSA National Laboratory contractor through the DOE field work authorization system or other appropriate process and will fund non-DOE/NNSA FFRDC contractors and other Federal agencies through an interagency agreement in accordance with the Economy Act, 31 USC 1535, or other statutory authority.